blittle/angular-module-setup/README.md

 # Directory Structure

+Start a static webserver (node-static) within the public directory to see the sample app run.
 The source is stored within `public/src`.
 Each directory within this folder represents a separate angular module which be built and compiled down to separate files.
 The `public/build` directory is mirrored with the `public/src` directory except that it contains a primary built JavaScript and CSS file for the entire module which can be loaded into the browser.
 Every JavaScript file in each module, excluding files that end in `.spec.js` will get compiled into the built files.
 Likewise, every LESS file will get compiled into a single CSS file for each module.

 The project includes multiple Grunt plugins for making Angular develoment easier including: